-- (a) The particular controls the general. - (b) In case of any difference of meaning or implication between the text of this Chapter and the captions for each Section, the text shall control. - (c) The word "shall" is always mandatory, and the word "may" is permissive. - (d) Words used in the present tense include the future, unless the context clearly indicates the contrary. - (e) Words used in the singular include the plural, and words used in the plural include the singular, unless the context clearly indicates the contrary.

-- (f) A building or structure includes any part thereof.
-A building or other structure includes all other structures of every kind, regardless of similarity to buildings. - (g) The phrase "used for" includes "arranged for," "designed for," "intended for," "maintained for" and "occupied for."
+- (a) The particular controls the general. - (b) In case of any difference of meaning or implication between the text of this Chapter and the captions for each Section, the text shall control. - (c) The word shall is always mandatory, and the word may is permissive. - (d) Words used in the present tense include the future, unless the context clearly indicates the contrary. - (e) Words used in the singular include the plural, and words used in the plural include the singular, unless the context clearly indicates the contrary. - (f) A building or structure includes any part thereof.
+A building or other structure includes all other structures of every kind, regardless of similarity to buildings. - (g) The phrase used for includes "arranged for," "designed for," "intended for," "maintained for" and "occupied for."

 Sec.
-16-1-70. -Reserved.
+16-1-70. - Definitions and section numbers.